40Cakes/pokebot-gen3/Readme.md

 - The bot does **not** emulate keystrokes, it simply sends a `TriggerHotkeyByKeySequence` (**Ctrl + F12**) WebSocket command

 `replay_buffer_delay` - delay saving OBS replay buffer by `n` frames
-- If your buffer is long enough, you can use this to capture some encounters after the shiny encounter
 - Runs in a separate thread and will not pause main bot thread
+- If the replay buffer is long enough, it will also capture some encounters after the shiny encounter

+`discord_webhook_url` - Discord webhook URL to post OBS `screenshot`, after a shiny encounter

 `replay_dir` - OBS screenshot/replay buffer directory
 - **OBS** > **Settings** > **Output** > **Recording** > **Recording Path**
 - Relative directory to `pokebot.py`, this is used to post stream `screenshot` to Discord if `discord_webhook_url` is set

-`discord_webhook_url` - Discord webhook URL to post OBS `screenshot`, after a shiny encounter

 ### Web server
 The `http_server` config will enable a Flask HTTP server, which can be used to retrieve data and drive stream overlays.